Una Persson

-She also features as a character in Dancers at the End of Time, "Elric at the End of Time", The Alchemist's Question, The Entropy Tango and in the books Second Gibraltar by Chris Reed and The Great Counterfeit Memory Sin-Drome by Andrew Darlington.
+She also features as a character in Dancers at the End of Time, "Elric at the End of Time", The Alchemist's Question, The Entropy Tango and in the short stories "Second Gibraltar" by Chris Reed and "The Great Counterfeit Memory Sin-Drome" by Andrew Darlington.
 She appears in "The Murderer's Song", The Gangrene Collection, The Roumanian Question and in Everything Blowing Up: An Adventure of Una Persson by Hilary Bailey.

 She appears in several of The Metatemporal Detective stories including "The Mystery of the Texas Twister", "The Affair of the Bassin Les Hivers" and "The Flaneur des Arcades de l’Opera".
 Persson is also a protagonist in The White Wolf's Son, "The Spencer Inheritance", "The Camus Referendum" and "Firing the Cathedral".

 She is also mentioned, although does not appear in her own right, in stories and novels such as "Pale Roses", "White Stars", The Transformation of Miss Mavis Ming, Blood: A Southern Fantasy, The War Amongst the Angels by Moorcock as well as Giants in the Earth by Caitlin R. Kiernan and Angel of War by James Lovegrove.
 In The Revenge of the Rose Onna Peerthorn is the name of a boat.
 Naturally her name was on the guest list in The Reunion Party.